gaurav0401/Django-Guide/README.md

 4. when we request for a page it first comes to the urls of urls of project then it will pass to the urls of apps.

+     syntax:
+    for project--------path('', include('app.urls'))
-     syntax: path('pagename', views.function_name , name="...")
+    for app------- path('pagename', views.function_name , name="...")

-5. HttpResponse is use to render texts
+6. HttpResponse is use to render texts
-6. render is used to render templates. ex: render(request , 'template name')
+7. render is used to render templates. ex: render(request , 'template name')

-7. for setting static files directories
+8. for setting static files directories

     STATICFILES_DIRS = [
 _      os.path.join(BASE_DIR, 'static')